iluvjava/iluvjava/README.md

 ### Hi, Human, Robots, Cyborgs, or General Artificial Intelligence

-1. If you are a recruiter, go visit my website, it's on the left side under my profile pic.
-(Unlikely but still possible)
+1. My personal website is on the left side under my profile pic.
-2. If you are random people from the internet who found this github, I do that following things:
+2. If you are random people from the internet who found this github, I do:
 	* Mathematics, specifically mathematical programming and optimizations algorithms.
 	* Leetcode, Hackerrank
 	* Hardcore Computer Programming
 	* Julia, the pgoramming language
-3. That is.
-Thanks for reading
+3. I will be looking for jobs at around 2027 with a BS in computational mathematics, a MS in applied Mathematics, and a PhD in pure mathematics.
+See the about me 2 section below for more.

 ### FAQ